Top Model (Norwegian TV series) season 4

 Top Model, Cycle 4 was the fourth cycle of Top Model.
 It premiered on February 7, 2011.

 After the entire panel left the show, Norway's first Miss Universe title holder Mona Grudt became the new host, with the judging panel consisting of photographer Marcel Leliënhof and modelling coach "Storm P." Pedersen.

 The show was filmed during summer 2010.
 After being off air for more than two years it was the longest break between two cycles the show ever had.

 For the first time contestants as young as 14 years old were allowed to audition, but ultimately none of the top 15 contestants were younger than 16.

+Among with the prizes was: a modeling contract with Premier Model Management in London and a cover and editorial spreads in fashion magazine Woman.

 The winner was 19-year-old Claudia Bull from Stavanger.